DataAction/AdoNetCore.AseClient/README.md

 | `UseCursor` | <span>?</span> |

 ## Supported types
+This is the list of types that ASE can emit.
+If the type is marked with &#10003;, then the driver can read it.

+For transmission of data to ASE, the driver will select an appropriate type, which will roughly line-up with what's supported below.

 | Type    | Support     |
 | ------- |:-----------:|
 | `TDS_BINARY` | <span>&#10003;</span> |